Here’s the Guaranteed Way to Boost Your Career Prospects

 The simplest way to answer to alles klar? is by saying ya, danke meaning “yes, thanks”.
 As one would expect, this German greeting is mostly used by youngsters.

-Very similar with alles klar?, was ist los? is appropriate for very casual conversations.
+Very similar to alles klar?, was ist los? is appropriate for very casual conversations.

 When someone asks you was ist los?, you have to pay close attention to their tone of voice.
 While in the context of greetings it can mean “what’s up?” or “what’s going on?”, if given the right tone, it can also mean “what’s wrong?” or “what’s the matter?”.